ku-sldg/plih/_ids/2-Adding-Environments.md

 eval env (Minus l r) = (eval env l) - (eval env r)
 {% endhighlight %}

+The environment passed with `eval` does not change.
+For example, when evaluating  `+` the same environment is used for subterms as is used for the term itself.

-Cases for `Bind` and `Id` manage and use the environment respectively:
+Cases for `Bind` and `Id` manage and use the environment respectively.  `Bind` adds to the environment and `Id` searches the environment:

 {% highlight haskell %}
 eval env (Bind i v b) =
   let v' = eval env v in
     eval ((i,v'):env) b
+{% endhighlight %}

+The `Bind` case evaluates the value expression associated with the new identifier using the current environment.
+The expression `((i,v'):env)` creates a new pair and adds it to the front of the original environment using cons.

+{% highlight haskell %}
 eval env (Id id) = case (lookup id env) of
                      Just x -> x
                      Nothing -> error "Varible not found"
 {% endhighlight %}

-The `Bind` case evaluates the value expression associated with the new identifier using the current environment.
-The expression `((i,v'):env)` creates a new pair and adds it to the front of the original environment using cons.

 The `Id` case uses the builtin Haskell `lookup` function to search the environment for the first pair whose first element is equal to `id`, the name of the identifier.  `lookup` returns a `Maybe` instance where `Just a` is a value if if found and `Nothing` indicates and error.[^1]  The `case` statement implements a check for `Just a` or `Nothing` and returns `a` or throws and error respectively.

 Finally, the interpretation function is defined by composing `eval []` and the parser.
 Note that the parser, pretty printer, and term generator from the immediate substitution example are completely unchanged.
+This is the first sign we have built the new interpreter correctly.

 {% highlight haskell %}
 interp = (eval []) . parseBAE
 {% endhighlight %}

 Remember that `eval []` results in a function with a single parameter of type `BAE`.
-In effect, an instance of `eval` with an empty initial environment.
-Still, it is a function and can be treated like any other function.
+It is still a function and can be treated like any other function.

 ## Testing